 The doctor will ask about the child's symptoms and health history.
 Symptoms and a physical exam may point to osteochondroma.
 They may also have:

 Diagnosis is confirmed by imaging tests, such as:

 - MRI scan

-Your child's doctor may do a biopsy .
-A tissue sample is taken and checked in a lab.
-This will determine if the lump is cancerous.
+The child's doctor may do a biopsy .
+A tissue sample is taken and checked to see if the lump is cancerous.

 - Monitoring—If the lump is not causing pain or other problems, it may be left alone.
-You and the doctor will keep track of it for any changes or new problems.
+The person and doctor will keep track of it for any changes or new problems.

 - Surgery—The lump is removed if it causes pain or other complications.
-It’s also removed if there is a chance of cancer.
+It is also removed if there is a chance of cancer.
 If the bone is weak, it can be rebuilt.
 Rebuilding the bone is done over a long period of time.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.